matesar/allops-project-lifecycle-automation/README.md

   - Updates the master projects list with the generated links.
   - (Optionally) creates a Teams channel and a welcome post.
   - Sends an automatic email to the project owner with all key links.

+---
+#### 🔹 CPX Closure Automation – `CPX-closure.json`

+Ensures reporting consistency and correct eFTE calculation.

+- When **CPX Status** changes to **Done** or **Closed**:
+  - Automatically sets **CPX Complexity = "All (CPX Closure)"**.
+- If a project moves back from **Done/Closed → In progress**:
+  - Sets **CPX Complexity = "Low"**.
+- For any other transition:
+  - The flow does not override complexity.

+This guarantees alignment between operational status and reporting logic.

+---

+#### 🔹 CPX Warning – 110% Budget Rule – `CPXWarning110.json`

+Monitors committed amounts (COMM) against the approved budget.

+- Dynamically calculates total committed values:
+  - Committed till PFY
+  - COMMPFY P1–P12
+  - COMMCFY P1–P12
+- Compares against approved budget.
+- If committed exceeds **110%**, the flow:
+  - Sends a formatted HTML alert to the PM.
+  - Suggests review of open POs/contracts.
+  - Recommends fund extension if applicable.

+This flow implements an automated financial governance control.

+---

 Technologies used in the flows: